AymanStarlight/Palettium/README.md

 - Added the option to add a random color & the option to clear the palette
 - Added an overlay to give the newly created Palette a name
 - Added an Emoji Picker to assign an emoji to the newly created Palette
+- Palettes are now saved in the Browser's Local Storage, with 9 Palettes already preloaded